 Before you book. . .

-1. First, get to know the Disney cruise ship you’re sailing on.
+1. First, get to know the Disney cruise ship lineup.

-There are four different Disney cruise ships — the Disney Dream, Disney Magic, Disney Wonder, and Disney Fantasy — that have different shows, attractions, dining experiences, and (most importantly) freebies.
-Before you sail, learn about your ship to get acquainted with all of its specific goodies and experiences.
+The five different Disney cruise ships — the Disney Dream, Disney Magic, Disney Wonder, Disney Wish, and Disney Fantasy — have different shows, attractions, dining experiences, and (most importantly) freebies.
+Before you book a Disney cruise, learn about your ship to get acquainted with all of its specific goodies and experiences.

-2. Only book cruises in mid-September, before Halloween, before Thanksgiving, or early December.
+2. Find the best Disney cruise deals in mid-September, during Halloween week, before Thanksgiving, or in early December.

 Think of the most inconvenient time of year to sail on a Disney Cruise.
-That’s the best time to go.
+That’s the best time for Disney cruise deals.

-3. Don’t book through Disney until you check the “Special Offers” page.
+3. Don’t book directly through Disney until you check the “Special Offers” page.

 - “Children Sail Free” promos

-- Free Dining offers (typically in September, November & December)
+- Free Dining offers (typically in September, November, and December)